Michelle Duncan

-Michelle Duncan (born 14 April 1978) is a Scottish-Canadian actress, known for Driving Lessons (2006), Atonement (2007) and The Broken (2008).
-She portrayed Shelley Stern in the biographical drama film Bohemian Rhapsody (2018).
+Michelle Duncan (born 14 April 1978) is a Scottish-Canadian actress, known for films such as Driving Lessons (2006), Atonement (2007), The Broken (2008) and Bohemian Rhapsody (2018).

 Early life

-The Perth-born Duncan studied acting at Queen Margaret University College before studying English and classics at St Andrews University.
+Born and raised in Perth, Duncan studied and trained in acting at Queen Margaret University School of Drama before studying English and classics at St Andrews University.
+Duncan trained under Philippe Gaulier at École Philippe Gaulier.

 Career

 Duncan's television roles include Sugar Rush, Doctor Who, Low Winter Sun, and Lost in Austen.
 She played Princess Diana in a TV film, Whatever Love Means, opposite Olivia Poulet as Camilla Parker Bowles and Laurence Fox as Prince Charles.